okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-sign-in-pwd-phone/main/index.md

 ---

-#### Learning outcomes
+#### Learning outcome

-Understand how to implement a user sign-in flow with password and phone factors.
+Understand how to implement a user sign-in flow that uses password and phone factors.

 #### What you need